Writing eye-catching resume bullet points for your management resume aren’t a want. But, an ABSOLUTE need.

 For example, consider starting out your bullet points with one of these actions verbs:

-Third, don’t settle for “just okay” resume bullet points for your resume.
+Third, don’t settle for “okay” resume bullet points for your resume.

-- [Okay] Introduced BI/analytics platform to the global sales team that provided predictive sales analytics, data visualization, and qualitative CRM research.
+- [Okay] Introduced BI/analytics platform to the global sales team.
+Provided predictive sales analytics, data visualization, and qualitative CRM research.

-- [Better] Introduced BI/analytics platform to the global sales team that provided predictive sales analytics, data visualization, and qualitative CRM research for $293MM worth of business development expenditures.
+- [Better] Introduced BI/analytics platform to the global sales team.
+Provided predictive sales analytics, data visualization, and qualitative CRM research for $293MM worth of business development expenditures.

-- [Best] Introduced BI/analytics platform to the global sales team that provided predictive analytics, data visualization, and qualitative CRM research for $293MM worth of business development expenditures.
+- [Best] Introduced BI/analytics platform to the global sales team.
+Provided predictive analytics, data visualization, and qualitative CRM research for $293MM worth of business development expenditures.
 Increased revenue by 23.1% in the first 90 days and expected to generate an incremental EBITDA of up to $39.7MM in the next year.

 Okay, let’s say you’re not a great manager.

-I often hear from the management and executive clients that I work with: “My company is a bit small and doesn’t enable me to produce big results.
+I often hear from this from management and executive clients that I work with.
+“My company is a bit small and doesn’t enable me to produce big results.
 How can I add great resume bullet points to my resume that will impress recruiters when I don’t have many achievements to brag about?

-This generally a huge concern for some.
+This can be a concern for some.
 And, rightfully so.

 I have a great way of handling this…